A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

+Here $b\in B$, $b'\in B'$, and we denote the path component of $b$ in $B$ by $\PC_b(B)$, and the same for $b'$.
 The existence of the functor, $\FRp{s}\colon \HFb\to \Vect$, is implicit in the construction in \cite{Quinn}, and it is also addressed by G\'{a}lvez-Carrillo, Kock, and Tonks, \cite{Galvezetal}, albeit in the framework of $\infty$-groupoids, and using homotopy pullbacks instead of the usual pullbacks (which we can use here, since we are working with fibrant spans only).
-This also generalises the ``groupoidification'' construction in \cite{baezetal}.
+This also generalises the ``degroupoidification'' functor in \cite{baezetal}.